United Way Helps Americans Achieve Financial Stability

 The Local Picture

-Unemployment rates in Emmet (16.4%) and Charlevoix (14.5%) are much higher than Michigan’s (11%).
+Unemployment rates in Emmet and Charlevoix, adjusted for seasonality, are typically higher than Michigan’s (11%).
 Even in the best of times, many ‘up north’ jobs don’t provide a living wage or benefits.

 United Way’s Funded Partners provide a range of ‘safety net’ services, as well as longer-term solutions to help our neighbors build skills to get and keep jobs to support their families.
 We’re taking the lead on innovative ways to reduce poverty.